panakran/ajax-requests/README.md

 ## TODO

-- add left side menu
-- add persist functionality (history, saved requests, autocomplete)
 - add tests
+- add all request methods
+- add remove button for each saved